Keyboard shortcuts

 Testing

-Test standalone handler functions directly:
+Test standalone handler functions directly with serde_json values:

 #![allow(unused)]